 This year, we had a record number of podcast interviews conducted by Edge Effects editors, including Clare Sullivan’s interview with Gail Carlson about PFAS in Nordic ski racing, Justyn Huckleberry’s conversation with Anahkwet about his work as a Menominee water protector, my discussion of the Driftless floods of 2018 with Carline Gottschalk Druschke, and two podcasts hosted by Weishun Lu, one about framing anti-Asian hate in an anti-Black society with Claire Jean Kim and a roundtable discussion about the Anthropocene in Singapore.

 In addition to many posts about the pandemic, we followed important environmental news of 2021, including updates on the opposition to Enbridge Line 3 and the Indian farmers’ movement, along with a recommended blueprint for Indonesia’s new capital city.
 Tipping our hats to the magazine’s home base, we featured several popular pieces about the Midwest, including a call to decolonize the Great Lakes, a dispatch from Wisconsin apple orchards facing historic shortages in 2021, and a critical analysis of the Paul Bunyan legend in the Northwoods.

-Starting next semester, you can look forward to several exciting new initiatives here at Edge Effects, including a brand-new themed series, the debut of book excerpts in the magazine, a call for creative media reviews, and the launch of audio narration to accompany select essays.
+Starting next semester, you can look forward to several exciting new initiatives here at Edge Effects, including a brand-new themed series, the debut of book excerpts in the magazine, a call for creative book reviews, and the launch of audio narration to accompany select essays.
 Until then, feel free to spend some time in our archive enjoying the following recommendations from members of the editorial board that have been bright spots for us in a long year.
 If you enjoy what you read, consider subscribing to get email updates about new posts.
 As always, thanks for reading, listening, and contributing.
 Onward and upward to 2022!

 —Richelle Wilson, Managing Editor